Enter and Access Data about Safe Routes to School Programs

 The online Data System provides tools to enter, update, view, and summarize data from standardized forms.

-Data System Instructions (PDF): Provides written step-by-step instructions on how to use the online Data System.
+- Navigating the SRTS Data System (PDF): Provides step-by-step instructions for performing a number of tasks using the online Data System.

 - Access the Data System: Create or return to an account, enter new data from paper forms, and view summary reports.

 - Sample Local Data Report (PDF): View sample data and a report from the online system to see how your report may look.